Master of Arts in Reformed Theology (MART)

 - and More

-For more information about or to apply to the Master of Arts in Reformed Theology: CLICK HERE or contact Dr. Richard E Burnett, Executive Director of Theology Matters and Director of the M.A.R.T. at 864.378.5416 or email him at RBurnett@dbq.edu
+To apply to the Master of Arts in Reformed Theology: CLICK HERE For more information on the program contact Dr. Richard E Burnett, Executive Director of Theology Matters and Director of the M.A.R.T. at 864.378.5416 or email him at RBurnett@dbq.edu